Roseline-Bassey/aws-bootcamp-cruddur-2023/journal/week0.md

 These are a few different kinds of architectural diagrams:

 ### 1. Conceptual Architecture Diagram:
-It is a pictorial diagram that depicts the relationships of significant components of a system by using blocks, lines or arrows that are easily understood.
+It is a pictorial diagram that depicts the relationships of significant components of a system by using blocks, lines, or arrows that are easily understood.
 It is also known as a “Napkin Design.”

 ![aws3](https://user-images.githubusercontent.com/47522955/219877042-70ad48c8-753a-4ceb-bac5-3d0e843904e7.jpg)